darenliang/jikan-go/README.md

 # Jikan Go

+**These bindings are currently are not stable and will most likely encounter errors, I will hopefully update these bindings to be more stable.**

 These Golang API bindings are for Jikan's REST API v3.

 Almost all of the Jikan's API can be accessed through these bindings except the API's metadata reference.